Skip to main content

 I wish she knew how hard I’m trying… and that I need her help to break things down into simple, actionable steps.

-BEEP BEEP - Closing the Pack & Moving Forward
+1. Closing the With Gratitude & Moving Forward

 "F*ck.
 That sucked."
 But I’m glad it’s out.
-I feel lighter having unloaded it onto the page.
+I feel lighter with it on the page.

-I realize I’m grateful she cares enough to take this home-buying process seriously, even if we see it differently.
+I’m grateful she cares enough to take this home-buying process seriously, even if we see it differently.
+She's my teammate.

-I remind myself that if I keep rereading or obsessing over what I just wrote, I’d just be picking those rocks back up.
-And that’s not the point.
-The point was to set them down, and I did that.
+I remind myself, if I reread or obsess over what I just wrote, I’d just be picking the rocks back up.
+That’s not the point.
+The point was to set them down.
+And I did.

 Wrapping Things Up: